rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/archive/codex002-transparency.md

 # Codex002: [[Transparency]] & Explainability

-This Codex defines the transparency obligations for all AI systems operating within the [[Civium]] ecosystem.
+This Codex defines the transparency obligations for all AI systems operating within the [[CoCivium]] ecosystem.

 ---